 Bethanie has recently produced and recorded their sophomore solo album The Space Between, released digitally in March 2022.
 Recorded simply and with a spare and spacious approach, the album offers 11 original songs in skeletal arrangements that breathe and trust the listener.

-As an internationally touring multi-instrumentalist, Yeakle has added vocals, acoustic guitar, electric guitar, banjo, electric banjo, dobro, lap steel, (and a little Hammond B3 and alternative trombone) to many recordings and live performances over the past few decades working as a session musician, band member, and sideperson, contributing to or directing projects spanning genres including Americana, Bluegrass, Newgrass, Folk, Alt Country, Rock, and Experimental/Psychedelic/Noise.
+As a touring multi-instrumentalist, Yeakle has added vocals, acoustic guitar, electric guitar, banjo, electric banjo, dobro, lap steel, (and a little Hammond B3 and alternative trombone) to many recordings and live performances over the past few decades working as a session musician, band member, and sideperson, contributing to or directing projects spanning genres including Americana, Bluegrass, Newgrass, Folk, Alt Country, Rock, and Experimental/Psychedelic/Noise.

 They have performed and/or recorded with musical acts including Pioneer Valley supergroups Rocky Roberts and Friends and Opal Canyon, The Lonesome Brothers, The Johnson Boys, Chyrons, Lampray, Soil Sing Through Me, Ivy Ross, The Big Secret, and Zip Code Revue.
 While wearing their many musical hats they have shared stages with a varied cast including Jim James, My Morning Jacket, Richard Lloyd Group, Bill Kirchen, Pegi Young and the Survivors, Jon Carroll, Richie Furay, Mark Mulcahy, Neil Hamburger and JP Hasson/JP Inc.